jpedro/jpedro.github.io/git-dd.md

 If you pass the `VALUE` it sets it.
 If you don't, it returns the stored value.

-For example, this local git repo has this section:
+For example, a local git repo has this section:

 ```ini
 [branch "master"]